zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 idiot instead of dust is called grime, and "dirt" is a synonym for idiot.

-abandon the person who has eyes behind the dust, so the winner is called the person who has left the dust. 』
+abandon the person who has eyes behind the dust, so the winner is called the person who has left the dust. "

 is the one who is free from dust.

-"Sit down", "The Blessed One is sitting in the Gata Temple in Bosha. 』Sit down.
+"Sit down", "The Blessed One is sitting in the Gata Temple in Bosha.
+"Sit down.

-『When Muni was sitting on the hillside, he had reached the other side of suffering,
+"When Muni was sitting on the hillside, he had reached the other side of suffering,

-disciples serve, Sanming’s death deceased.
-[SN.8.10]』
+disciples serve, Sanming's death deceased.
+[SN.8.10]"

 This is also the one who sits down.
 Or, "In the state where all efforts have ceased, the Blessed One is the one who sits, the one who has fallen, and the one who has practiced...
-(Omitted) The cycle of life and death, without his regeneration. 』This is also the one who sits down.
+(Omitted) The cycle of life and death, without his regeneration.
+"This is also the one who sits down.
 "For those who have meditation, those who are free from dust, and those who sit down.

 "[Like this Venerable Udhya]": ""Like this", the continuation of the sentence...